 One of the problems with keeping a kitchen drawer organised is the ineffective use of space.
-You may be putting an effort to keep your utensils neat but your household members may not.
+You may be putting an effort to keep your utensils organised but your household members may not.
 Too many times people just throw all the kitchen utensils and tools in haphazardly and constant opening and closing the drawer makes the tools shuffle.
 Use drawer inserts to make it easy to sort utensils, cooking tools and more, allowing each to be more accessible.
 Remember, do not put cooking knives in the drawers as the knives blades can chip easily when grind each other.
 Use other storage methods such as magnetic racks or stands instead.

 2. Over The Sink Cutting Board

 Small worktop?
 No problem.
 Preserve precious counter space with an over the sink cutting board which are just really just long cutting boards that are custom built to fit over your sink.
 Not only do you save on either counter or cabinet space, but with these boards you can prevent vegetable and fruit peels or juices that you’re slicing, chopping and dicing from making a mess on your kitchen counter or floor.
 Such simple tool can save you a lot of clean up with food prep.
 As an added bonus you can also use it to hide dirty dishes when an unexpected guest comes over.
 Talk about an organisational hack![/vc_column_text]